Photography by Seela Pellinen

 Ideas, ideas, ideas!

-The name of the game is to come up with ideas that promote ecologically sustainable development.
+The idea of the competition is to come up with ideas that promote ecologically sustainable development and prevent climate change.

 What’s the prize?

-Funding to make the actual project happen or a prize to the winner school for general use.
+The prize goes to funding for the school to make the actual project or for the school in general.
 The money will not go to the individuals.
 It will have to be spent accordingly and in a responsible manner.

 The contestants have completely free hands to decide how they want to make an impact.
-So their project can be anything from a song, to an event, to a movie, to well basically anything that the imaginative youth comes up with, as long as it meets all the criteria for submission.
+So their project can be anythingthat the imaginative youth comes up with, as long as it meets all the criteria for submission.

 The project must: